nothingisnecessary/convert-tokens/README.md

 `dotnet build d:\convert-tokens\convert-tokens.csproj` etc.

-`God mode:` You probably already wrote your own smalltalk script or used a LLM to do this.
+**God mode**: You probably already wrote your own smalltalk script or used a LLM to do this.
 Why are you even here?

 EOF